 - 20. Invested: How Warren Buffett and Charlie Munger Taught Me to Master My Mind, My Emotions, and My Money – Danielle Town and Phil Town (2018)

 - Wealth Management

 Can reading the best finance books help in wealth creation?

-Good knowledge of financial literature can put you on a steady trajectory to wealth creation.
+Solid financial know-how can put you on a steady trajectory to wealth creation.
 But you need to immerse yourself in more than one sphere of knowledge for that.

 This wealth-creation booklist has 5 blocks and each block or genre serves a different purpose:

 - Money Management.
 These books can teach you the art of budgeting and money management to control your debt and start savings.

 - Stock Market Investing.
 The books in this block are some of the best investing books of all time.
 These can make you a savvy investor with all the tools and knowledge embedded in them.